yenchenlin/old-blog/_posts/2016-07-17-Function-Pointer.md

 which directly assigns function pointer to the correct imported function.

-In fact, this direct assignment is an optimization performed by C compiler since it can identify variables that remain unchanged within a function.
+In fact, this allows for an optimization by the C compiler since it can identify variables that remain unchanged within a function.
 It would find out that function pointer `__pyx_v_add_one` is only set once to a constant, i.e., an imported C function.
 Hence after object code is linked, `__pyx_v_add_one ` will directly be assigned to the C function.

 On the contrary, Python interpreter can provides only little in static analysis and code optimization since the language design doesn't have the *compile* phase.